Battle of Powder River, Montana

 The battle resulted in four soldiers killed and six wounded, but 66 men suffered from frostbite.
 The Cheyenne lost only one man killed and another wounded.

-The exhausted soldiers then marched 20 miles to Lodge Pole Creek before they finally encamped.
-The next morning, the Indians recaptured all but 100 of their horses during another snowstorm.
-Reynolds did not meet up with General Crook until about noon, at which time, Crook, discouraged by the setback, the shortage of supplies, and the bitter cold and deep snow, led the troops back to Fort Fetterman.
+The exhausted soldiers marched 20 miles to Lodge Pole Creek before they finally encamped.
+The following day, the Indians recaptured all but 100 of their horses during another snowstorm.
+Reynolds did not meet up with General Crook until about noon, when Crook, discouraged by the setback, the shortage of supplies, and the bitter cold and deep snow, led the troops back to Fort Fetterman.
 Along the way, the column was harassed by the Indians stealing back their ponies, and Crook ordered the remaining horses killed.
-The troops finally reached Fort Fetterman on March 26th.
+The troops finally reached Fort Fetterman on March 26.

-Although the attack destroyed a large amount of Indian property, it was poorly carried out and probably solidified the Indians’ resistance to the U.S. attempt to force them to sell the Black Hills and live on a reservation.
+Although the attack destroyed a large amount of Indian property, it was poorly carried out.
+It probably solidified the Indians’ resistance to the U.S. attempt to force them to sell the Black Hills and live on a reservation.

-Afterward, General George Crook brought charges against Colonel Joseph Reynolds, accusing him of dereliction of duty for failing to properly support the first charge with his entire command, for the burning of captured supplies instead of keeping them for army use, and for losing hundreds of the captured horses.
+Afterward, General George Crook brought charges against Colonel Joseph Reynolds, accusing him of dereliction of duty for failing to properly support the first charge with his entire command, burning captured supplies instead of keeping them for army use and losing hundreds of the captured horses.
 In January 1877, he was court-martialed at Cheyenne, Wyoming, and found guilty of all three charges.
 He never served again.

 Reynold's Battlefield Monument

-Today, a Reynold’s Battlefield Monument is located about 28 miles southwest of Broadus, Montana County Road 391 towards Moorhead Road.
+Today, Reynold’s Battlefield Monument is about 28 miles southwest of Broadus, Montana County Road 391, towards Moorhead Road.

 A marker is located near the northern edge of Moorhead, Montana.
-The actual battle site is accessible via an unimproved road, about four miles northeast of Moorhead.
+The battle site is accessible via an unimproved road about four miles northeast of Moorhead.

 Also See: